reduxjs/redux/README.md

   }
 }

-// Create a Redux store that holds the state of your app.
+// Create a Redux store holding the state of your app.
 // Its API is { subscribe, dispatch, getState }.
 let store = createStore(counter);